EduardoZepeda/coffee-bytes-hugo/content/posts/javascript/python-vs-javascript-2021-cual-es-el-mejor-diferencias-y-similitudes/index.en.md

 ## Which language is more popular Python vs Javascript

 Javascript started out much more popular than Python, probably due to the rise of web browsers.
-However, somewhere around 2017, Python gained relevance compared to JavaScript and the trend continues until the end of 2024.
+However, somewhere around 2017, Python gained relevance compared to JavaScript and the trend continues until the end of this year.

-{{< figure src="images/Python-vs-Javascript-desde-2004.png" class="md-local-image" alt="Google trends graph comparing Python vs Javascript" caption="Python gains relevance vs Javascript in Google trends" >}}
+{{< figure src="https://res.cloudinary.com/dwrscezd2/image/upload/v1759433771/coffee-bytes/popularity-programming-languages-stackoverflow_bxdsbx.png" class="md-local-image" alt="Google trends graph comparing Python vs Javascript" caption="Python gains relevance vs Javascript in Google trends" >}}

-### Popularity among developers in 2024
+### Popularity among developers in 2025

 Stackoverflow shows in its surveys that, among developers, Python is much more popular than Javascript.
 However, Typescript (the strongly typed JavaScript super set I mentioned earlier) is slightly more popular than Python.

-{{< figure src="images/love-vs-dreaded-python-javascript.png" class="md-local-image" alt="StackOverflow survey results for languages most liked by developers.
-Python ranks above Javascript" caption="Python surpasses Javascript in popularity in 2023" >}}.
+{{< figure src="https://res.cloudinary.com/dwrscezd2/image/upload/v1759433864/coffee-bytes/most-loved-languages-stackoverflow_qmba2o.png" class="md-local-image" alt="StackOverflow survey results for languages most liked by developers.
+Python ranks above Javascript" caption="Python surpasses Javascript in popularity in 2025" >}}.

-## Python and Javascript salaries in 2024
+## Python and Javascript salaries in 2025

+During 2025, Stackoverflow didn't report the salaries by programming language, so we can't know whether certain programming language is paid better than other.
+But we can refer to last year's results.

-According to Stackoverflow's latest survey (2024), professionals using Python are slightly better paid than those using JavaScript.
+According to Stackoverflow's latest survey, professionals using Python are slightly better paid than those using JavaScript.
 However, the difference is not that significant.
 Typescript also ranks above Javascript.

-{{< figure src="images/salarios-python-vs-javascript.png" class="md-local-image" alt="Developer salaries according to programming language used" caption="Python overtakes Javascript in salaries in 2023" >}}
+{{< figure src="images/salarios-python-vs-javascript.png" class="md-local-image" alt="Developer salaries according to programming language used" caption="Python overtakes Javascript in salaries in 2024" >}}

 ## Standard library and packages in Python and Javascript